 Francis Adirubasamy Quotes in Life of Pi

 The Life of Pi quotes below are all either spoken by Francis Adirubasamy or refer to Francis Adirubasamy.
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page and citation info for the quotes below refers to the Harcourt edition of Life of Pi published in 2001.).
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Harcourt edition of Life of Pi published in 2001.).

 Author’s Note Quotes